louisteenbrink/www/posts/2018-02-28-buying-a-domain-on-namecheap-and-pointing-it-to-heroku.md

 ![Namecheap Order recap](blog_image_path 2018-02-28-03_namecheap_order_recap.png)

-Yu can now click on "Manage" to go to the Domain List admin section.
+You can now click on "Manage" to go to the Domain List admin section.

 ## Pointing the domain to Heroku